Ever heard of breadcrumbing or cushioning before? We explore some of the latest dating words and question what's

 There’s consensus that a person is more likely to exhibit codependent behaviours if their familial background was dysfunctional.
 When asked how and when these habits are most likely to originate, Lancer is forthright.
 “It’s trans-generational and gets passed down through modelling and interactions with parents,” Lancer says, “generally, parents don’t respect their children’s boundaries so that by adulthood their children have dysfunctional boundaries.”

 It’s important to note that codependency can stem from a multitude of different family contexts, there’s no one typical type.
 There’s evidence to suggest that people who grow up in unstable families where issues like addiction, abuse, traumatic experiences and neglect are more likely to develop codependent characteristics.

-Conversely, some people prone to codependency may’ve matured in a perfectly ‘functional’ familial environment.
+Conversely, some people prone to codependency may have matured in a perfectly ‘functional’ familial environment.
 Being brought up in a hothouse is also hazardous as it puts unrealistic pressure on a person.
 Demands are often stringent, bars are set at unattainable levels and attentiveness towards emotional needs wanes in the pursuit of developing a sturdy sense of self.

 How to spot a codependent relationship

 So how do you tell if you or someone you know is in a codependent relationship?
 Fortunately, there are some obvious red flags.
 As Lancer points out, “people with low self-esteem and who’ve experienced trauma or abuse in childhood” are more prone to codependency.
 She also says relationships where “addiction or mental illness is present” have a tendency to be codependent.

 Lancer lists a range of behaviours that may be prominent in a codependent relationship.
 “Dysfunctional communication, intimacy issues, caretaking and keeping secrets,” are all common, says the American psychotherapist.
 She also mentions that issues with personal boundaries and the denial of needs may be present.